django-cms/django-cms/docs/getting_started/installation/integrate.rst

 This document assumes you are familiar with Python and Django.
-It should outline the steps necessary for you to follow the :doc:`tutorial`.
+It should outline the steps necessary for you to follow the :doc:`../tutorial`.

 .. _requirements: